dgrigori78/webpage/index.md

 <img src="assets/photo.jpg" alt="Daniela Grigori" width="200" align="right" style="margin-left:20px; border-radius:8px;" />

-Daniela Grigori is a Full Professor at
-[Paris Dauphine – PSL University](https://dauphine.psl.eu) and member of the [LAMSADE CNRS laboratory](https://www.lamsade.dauphine.fr/).
-She is a recognized expert in process mining, data science, and information systems.
-Her research focuses on behavioral analytics, business process intelligence, and decision support, with the ambition of transforming large volumes of heterogeneous data into actionable knowledge.
-She develops models, algorithms, and platforms that connect rigorous foundations with measurable operational impact.
+Daniela Grigori is a Full Professor at [Paris Dauphine – PSL University](https://dauphine.psl.eu) and member of the [LAMSADE CNRS laboratory](https://www.lamsade.dauphine.fr/).
+Her research lies at the intersection of process intelligence, data management, and AI-driven analytics for process-aware information systems.
+She investigates the modeling, analysis, and interpretation of complex process data, with particular emphasis on behavioral pattern discovery, predictive monitoring, and the integration of heterogeneous data sources.

----

 ## Research topics